dataluscorp/browser/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 }
 ```

-### `SHOW_FIREFOX_ACCOUNTS`
+### `SHOW_DATALUS_ACCOUNTS`

 * args: (none)

-Opens Firefox accounts sign-up page.
+Opens Datalus accounts sign-up page.
 Encodes some information that the origin was from snippets by default.

 ### `SHOW_MIGRATION_WIZARD`